 Safety Note: The pollen from dandelions may cause allergic reactions when eaten, or adverse skin reactions in sensitive individuals.
 Because of its high potassium level, dandelion can increase the risk of hyperkalemia when taken with potassium-sparing diuretics.

 How to Grow Dandelions (if you don’t have enough!):

 It seems strange to me that anyone would want to grow them when they often grow so well on their own.
 I will not be doing this myself, as they grow profusely in my garden already; there are many new plants each year for my salads.

-- As you may have noticed, dandelions are very hardy: they do not need fertiliser or constantly watering, and they will grow anywhere in any conditions.
+- As you may have noticed, they are very hardy: they do not need fertilizer or constantly watering, and they will grow anywhere in any conditions.

 - If you want to eat the leaves, then you need a first-year dandelion.
 When the plant becomes old, the leaves are bitter.

 - Dandelions can be grown either from seed or with root segments.